 We all use archive file formats like .zip, .rar in order to employ lossless data compression.
 In a single archive file, we can add several files and folders and considerably reduce the combined size of the package, which makes it easy to send it across the network.
 However, sometimes you don’t want to make the file access public before uploading or sending it across the network or invite a wider audience.
-Adding a password to the zipped file in Windows 10/8/7 can save you all the trouble at such distressed times.
+Adding a password to the zipped file in Windows 10/8/7 can save you all the trouble at such distressing times.
 In this post, we’ll be talking about how to add a password to a zipped or archived file.

 How to add Password to Zip file